TIBCOSoftware/snappydata/docs/configuring_cluster/configuring_cluster.md

 * SnappyData specific properties that can be passed.

+<TODO> provide link to all the rest of the properties that can be specified.
+<TODO> Provide configuration examples ... especially the ones that are prominently used.
+See Locators.template
+<TODO> Shyja, we need someone like Hemant to refactor this whole section.
+Essentially, all the prominent properties should be described in each Locator, lead, server config.
+It is ok to repeat even if there are common properties.
+Move some of the examples from section below into each of these sections.
+Leave advanced properties in the "list of all config properties" section.

 Create the configuration file (**locators**) for locators in the *SnappyData_home/conf* directory.

 <a id="lead"></a>
 ## Configuring Leads

-Lead Nodes act as a Spark driver by maintaining a singleton SparkContext.
+Lead Nodes primarily runs the SnappyData managed Spark driver.
 There is one primary lead node at any given instance, but there can be multiple secondary lead node instances on standby for fault tolerance.
-The lead node hosts a REST server to accept and run applications.
-The lead node also executes SQL queries routed to it by “data server” members.
+Applications can run Jobs using the REST service provided by the Lead node.
+Most of the SQL queries are automatically routed to the Lead to be planned and executed through a scheduler.

 Create the configuration file (**leads**) for leads in the *SnappyData_home/conf* directory.

+<TODO> provide link to all the rest of the properties that can be specified.
+<TODO> Provide configuration examples ... especially the ones that are prominently used.
+See Leads.template
+<TODO> Include the prominent Spark properties and provide examples.
+Especially important for Lead config.

 <a id="dataserver"></a>
 ## Configuring Data Servers